Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Associations in Three Dimensions

 The instance of Simpson reversal in the House of Representatives vote on the Civil Rights Bill of 1964 presented in Example~\ref{DP-data} (taken from \cite{guardian}) can also be observed in the Senate vote on the same bill, the results of which are listed below appended to the data in Table~\ref{tab:2D}.

 With this, one might be interested in studying the various relationships between party, vote on the bill, and chamber of congress simultaneously by combining the two $2 \times 2$ contingency tables corresponding to each chamber of congress over each region into a $2 \times 2 \times 2$ contingency table.
-Understanding how observed correlations change when the data from different regions are combined becomes much more complicated than in the 2-dimensional case since there are many more notions of correlation for a $3$-way contingency table.
-Indeed, a $2 \times 2 \times 2$ contingency table can exhibit mutual (all variables dependent on each other), marginal (two variables are dependent ignoring the third), and conditional (two variables are dependent given the third) correlations, and these three types of correlation are distinct from one another in the sense that dependencies of one type do not necessarily imply dependencies of the other types.
+Understanding how observed associations change when the data from different regions are combined becomes much more complicated than in the 2-dimensional case since there are many more notions of association for a $3$-way contingency table.
+Indeed, a $2 \times 2 \times 2$ contingency table can exhibit mutual (all variables dependent on each other), marginal (two variables are dependent ignoring the third), and conditional (two variables are dependent given the third) associations, and these three types of association are distinct from one another in the sense that dependencies of one type do not necessarily imply dependencies of the other types.
 More precisely, if $A_1$, $A_2$, and $A_3$ are random events, then there are eight distinct relations arising from mutual dependencies of the form three distinct relations arising from marginal dependencies of the form and six distinct relations arising from conditional dependencies of the form where $X$, $Y$, and $Z$ are distinct events chosen from $A_1$ or $\overline{A_1}$, $A_2$ or $\overline{A_2}$, and $A_3$ or $\overline{A_3}$.
 Note that there are only three and six distinct relations from marginal and conditional dependencies, respectively, since

-\begin{example} For the data in Table~\ref{all_data}, voting ``Yes'' and being a Democrat are positively marginally correlated, independent of the legislative chamber, for both Northern and Southern states, but negatively marginally correlated for all states, since Therefore, the marginal correlation between voting ``Yes'' and being a Democrat, independent of the legislative chamber, in Table~\ref{all_data} exhibits a Simpson reversal.
-We leave it to the reader to check that all of the other marginal and mutual, but only two of the conditional, correlations in Table~\ref{all_data} exhibit Simpson reversals. \end{example}
+\begin{example} For the data in Table~\ref{all_data}, voting ``Yes'' (Y) and being a Democrat (D) are positively marginally associated, independent of the legislative chamber, for both Northern (N) and Southern (S) states, but negatively marginally associated for all states, since Therefore, the marginal association between voting ``Yes'' and being a Democrat, independent of the legislative chamber, in Table~\ref{all_data} exhibits a Simpson reversal.
+We leave it to the reader to check that all of the other marginal and mutual, but only two of the conditional, associations in Table~\ref{all_data} exhibit Simpson reversals. \end{example}